hiramwamae/yolo/explanation.md

 To achieve the task the following git workflow was used:

 1. Fork the repository from the original repository.
-2. Clone the repo: `git@github.com:Maubinyaachi/yolo-Microservice.git`
+2. Clone the repo: `git@github.com:hiramwamae/yolo.git`
-3. Create a .gitignore file to exclude unnecessary     files and directories from version control.
+3. Rename existing dockerfiles and create new ones.
+Git ignore old dockerfiles
 4. Added Dockerfile for the client to the repo:
 `git add client/Dockerfile`
 5. Add Dockerfile for the backend to the repo: